Cycling Improves Your Heart Health

 4. Add Biking to Your Fitness Routine

-Biking, as noted earlier, is a welcome addition to your regular exercise or circuit training that focuses on the heart and muscle strength.
+Biking, as noted earlier, is a welcome addition to your regular exercise or circuit training that focuses on heart and muscle strength.
 Although it is low-impact, cycling can be as intensive and rigorous as it can get.

 Stationary bikes, for instance, let you increase your speed gradually after warming up for five minutes or so.
 Ride the rough paths and off roads for a good upper-body workout.